ElektraInitiative/libelektra/src/plugins/README.md

 - [doc](doc) contains the documentation of the plugin interface
 - [error](error) yields errors as described in metadata
 - [template](template) to be copied for new plugins
+- [lineendings](lineendings) checks for line ending consistency
+- [switchparent](switchparent) switches parent with a childnode identified by its order number

 To add a new plugin you can copy the template plugin.
 Please make sure to add your plugin: